Indoor cat looking at camera

 What is the best cat food for indoor cats?

-Hill's Science Diet Indoor is our top pick for 2026.
-It's specifically formulated to manage the lower calorie needs of indoor cats while supporting hairball control and digestive health.
+Hill's Science Diet Indoor is our top pick.
+It's formulated to manage the lower calorie needs of indoor cats while supporting hairball control and digestive health.

 How much should I feed an indoor cat?

 Most adult indoor cats need about 200-250 calories per day โ€” roughly 1/3 to 1/2 cup of dry food split into two meals.
-Indoor cats are less active, so overfeeding is the most common mistake.
+Indoor cats are less active so overfeeding is very common.

 Should indoor cats eat wet or dry food?

 A mix of both is ideal.
-Wet food provides hydration, which is important since cats naturally have low thirst drive.
+Wet food provides hydration, which is important since cats have naturally low thirst drive.
 Dry food can help with dental health.
-If feeding only dry food, make sure fresh water is always available.

 Why do indoor cats gain weight easily?

-Indoor cats burn 20-30% fewer calories than outdoor cats because they don't hunt, run, or explore.
-Without adjusting their food intake to match their activity level, weight gain happens quickly.
+Indoor cats burn 20-30% fewer calories than outdoor cats because they don't hunt or explore.
+Without adjusting food intake to match their activity, weight gain happens quickly.